naman09/todo/README.md

 - [ ] [Distributed Systems by Martin Kleppmann](https://youtube.com/playlist?list=PLeKd45zvjcDFUEv_ohr_HdUFe97RItdiB&feature=shared)
 - [ ] [AWS Bootcamp](https://youtu.be/zA8guDqfv40?feature=shared)
 - [ ] Practice **speaking** in english
+  - Schedule a clapingo class.
+See if we can do it recurringly for next goals
 - [ ] Redshift - how to use it for analytics w/ code example
 - [ ] How logstash (ELK stack) is used?
 What kind of log filters are added? hands-on example
 - [ ] Neo4j